‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 They have all been called back to public service in recent weeks because of their experience in the Obama administration.
-The private-sector baggage they bring now threatens to undermine Biden’s promise to “restore ethics in government.”
+And the private-sector baggage they bring now threatens to undermine Biden’s promise to “restore ethics in government.”

-Like many others now staffing Biden, they built up résumés during the Trump years that abound with the kind of financial connections that typically set off alarm bells: managing the money of Persian Gulf states’ sovereign wealth funds, drafting legal and regulatory battle plans for Silicon Valley giants, or helping American companies conduct business overseas.
+Like many others now staffing Biden, they built résumés during the Trump years that abound with the kind of financial connections that typically set off alarm bells: managing the money of Persian Gulf states’ sovereign wealth funds, drafting legal and regulatory battle plans for Silicon Valley giants, or helping American companies conduct business overseas.

-Behind the scenes, Biden’s advisers have tried to confront the apparent conflicts directly, with extensive ethics trainings and detailed rules that bar, in most cases, any transition officials from working on issues that could benefit a recent employer or client.
-Incoming White House counsel Dana Remus, who oversaw ethics issues for President Barack Obama, is also drafting new ethics guidelines for the Biden administration with the goal of marking a sharp departure from Trump’s approach of dismissing ethical concerns as political attacks.
+Behind the scenes, Biden’s advisers have tried to confront the apparent conflicts directly, with extensive ethics trainings and detailed rules that bar, in most cases, transition officials from working on issues that could benefit a recent employer or client.
+Incoming White House counsel Dana Remus, who oversaw ethics issues for President Barack Obama, is also drafting new guidelines for the Biden administration with the goal of marking a sharp departure from Trump’s approach of dismissing ethical concerns as political attacks.

-Revolving-door watchdogs and liberal activists say Biden and his team have so far been more cautious about picking officials with industry ties than the Obama transition effort in 2009.
-Those who have been chosen, like Deese and Adeyemo, have received praise by these same critics for their close ties to industry reformers.
+Revolving-door watchdogs and liberal activists say Biden and his team have so far been more cautious about picking officials with industry ties than the Obama transition effort was in 2009.
+Those who have been chosen, like Deese and Adeyemo, have received praise from these same critics for their close ties to industry reformers.
 But there remains a worry that the sheer number of overlapping interests could affect policy decisions down the road.

 “Biden sees the people he is hiring as veteran government hands and doesn’t necessarily care that much about what they have been doing in the interregnum,” says Jeff Hauser, the founder of the Revolving Door Project, a liberal effort to track the private-sector conflicts of public officials.
 “I disagree with that.
 My concern is that people like BlackRock’s Larry Fink and Facebook’s Sheryl Sandberg are very smart and knew who they were hiring.”